 I’ll admit, I don’t watch a lot of TV.
 In fact, I’m one of the millions of people who have “cut the cord”.
 That said, there are a few shows that I follow using the feeds provided by the cable networks.
 One of the shows is 24 starring Kiefer Sutherland as Jack Bauer.

-If you haven’t seen the show, Jack Bauer is a government law enforcement agent who works for the Counter Terrorist Unit (CTU).
-He use many tactics to sous out criminals – some of whom are part of his own government.
+If you haven’t seen the show, Jack Bauer is a government law enforcement agent who works for the Counter-Terrorist Unit (CTU).
+He uses many tactics to sous out criminals – some of whom are part of his own government.
 Jack has an arsenal of weapons and communication tools, but I believe one of his most powerful assets is his connections to others in the show.

-Case in point.
-In the last episode a key member of the CIA was killed.
+Case in point (spoiler alert).
+In the last episode, a key member of the CIA was killed.
 The team had a fingerprint of the person who killed the CIA analyst, but the fingerprint was in a classified database.
-Of course the person covering up the murder was the head of the London office of the CIA.
+Of course, the person covering up the murder was the head of the London office of the CIA.
 This meant that Jack wouldn’t have an easy time getting the information.